 Our Conclusion

-We recommend SunPower as our top pick for North Carolina homeowners due to its positive customer reviews, high-efficiency panels, financing options, and many years of experience.
-We also like SunPower’s 25-year warranty coverage and that it also provides batteries and electric vehicle chargers.
+We recommend SunPower as our top pick for North Carolina homeowners due to its positive customer reviews, high-efficiency panels and financing options.
+We also like SunPower’s 25-year warranty coverage for solar panel performance.

 We suggest reading customer reviews and getting at least three quotes to compare prices before deciding on a solar company.